∑Myself

-During my early days of personal development, I discovered a principle in Napoleon Hill's classic work that would permanently alter how I view relationships.
-The concept of a mastermind alliance struck me as profoundly simple yet incredibly powerful, the idea that surrounding yourself with the right people could multiply your results.
+During my early days of personal development, I stumbled upon a principle from Napoleon Hill's classic book that changed my understanding of relationships forever.
+The concept of a mastermind alliance was simple yet powerful.
+The idea is that surrounding yourself with the right people can multiply your results.

-At first glance, it seemed elementary.
-Of course being around successful people would help me succeed.
-But the reality of implementation proved far more complex than the theory.
-I quickly realized there were two significant challenges: finding these high-caliber individuals, and more importantly, consciously evolving my existing relationships.
+At first glance, this seemed elementary.
+Naturally, being around successful folks would help me succeed, right?
+However, applying this concept revealed more complexities than I initially anticipated.
+I soon faced two significant challenges: finding high-caliber individuals and consciously evolving my existing relationships.

-In those years, my social environment consisted primarily of peers who, while wonderful people, were still discovering their paths.
-Through trial and error, I came to understand what Hill meant about our associations shaping our destiny.
-Your regular interactions influence everything from your thought patterns to your daily habits, ultimately determining your trajectory in business, personal growth and relationships.
-As Jim Rohn famously said,
+In my early years, my social environment consisted primarily of peers who, while great people, were still navigating their paths.
+Through trial and error, I understood what Hill meant about our associations shaping our destiny.
+Your daily interactions influence your thought patterns, habits, and ultimately determine your trajectory in business, personal growth, and relationships.
+As Jim Rohn famously stated,

-I want to share what has helped me build relationships with people who truly matter.
-The kind of people who challenge me, support my growth, and push me to be better.
-These are not just ideas.
-They are lessons I learned through trial and error, through deciding who to keep close and who to let go.
-Over time, I figured out how to recognize the right people for my network, the ones who make it stronger instead of weaker.
+I want to share what has helped me build meaningful relationships.
+These are the kind of people who challenge me, support my growth, and push me to be better.
+These lessons were learned through experience—through deciding who to keep close and who to let go.
+Over time, I figured out how to recognize the right people for my network, those who strengthen it rather than weaken it.
 Now, I want to share that wisdom with you.

 Understanding My Circle (And Why It’s Small)

-Before we dive in, let me paint a picture of my life today, it's not glamorous first and foremost.
-I’m not someone who goes out for weekly drinks with friends, not even monthly.
-Beside my wife and kids, my inner circle consists of just handful of people I interact with daily.
+Let me paint a picture of my life today.
+It's far from glamorous.
+I do not go out for drinks weekly—sometimes not even monthly.
+Other than my wife and kids, my inner circle consists of only a handful of people I interact with daily.

-This might sound antisocial, but the truth is quite different.
-In my youth, I constantly moved between different social groups.
-One weekend I’d be playing Mahjong with one set of friends, the next weekend hosting a LAN party with another group.
-Some days I’d watch friends breakdancing, then later that night find myself at underground car races with completely different people.
-Those years were full of fun and taught me profound lessons about human energy.
+This might come across as antisocial, but the reality is different.
+In my youth, I moved between various social groups.
+One weekend, I’d play Mahjong with one group; the next, I’d host a LAN party with another.
+Some days, I’d watch friends breakdance and later find myself at underground car races with completely different people.
+Those years were fun and taught me profound lessons about human energy.

-I discovered every person operates at their own unique frequency.
-Some vibrate high, some low, but we all affect each other’s energy whether we realize it or not.
-You’ve probably experienced this.
-After spending time with certain people, you feel completely drained.
-Their low vibration literally pulls your energy down, leaving you to rebuild your natural state afterward.
-The opposite happens with high frequency people.
-Time with them leaves you feeling inspired, energized, and ready to take on the world.
+I discovered each person operates at their unique frequency.
+Some vibrate high, and some low, but we all influence each other’s energy, whether we realize it or not.
+You've probably felt this too.
+After spending time with certain individuals, you feel completely drained.
+Their low energy can pull you down.
+Conversely, high-energy people leave you feeling inspired, energized, and ready to tackle the world.

 This realization fundamentally changed my approach to relationships.
-Keeping my circle small isn't about withdrawing from the world, it's about safeguarding my energy and preserving the mindset that fuels my growth.
-Some might call this selfish, but here's the truth: every interaction leaves me carrying someone else's energy.
-That same energy either propels me toward my goals or pulls me further away.
-So I've become intentional about the influences I allow in, because the energy I absorb determines whether I move forward or struggle against invisible weights.
+Keeping my circle small isn't about withdrawing from society; it's about protecting my energy and maintaining the mindset that fuels my growth.
+While some people may call this selfish, I see it as self-preservation.
+Every interaction leaves me carrying someone else's energy.
+That energy either propels me toward my goals or hinders my progress.
+So I've become intentional about the influences I allow in my life.
+The energy I absorb is critical; it determines whether I thrive or grapple with invisible weights.

-Now let’s examine how to intentionally build a circle that elevates rather than drains you.
-The key lies in recognizing low-energy behaviors, the subtle habits and attitudes that reveal someone’s mindset.
-When I observe these traits in others, I gain clarity about where they stand mentally and emotionally.
-This awareness allows me to make conscious choices: either nurture the relationship with clear boundaries, or gracefully create distance.
-It’s not about judgment, but about protecting your growth and aligning with those who resonate at your frequency.
+Now, let’s delve into how to build a circle that elevates rather than drains you.
+The key lies in recognizing low-energy behaviors.
+These subtle habits and attitudes reveal someone’s mindset.
+When I observe these traits in others, it provides clarity regarding their mental and emotional state.
+This awareness equips me to make conscious choices: either nurture the relationship with clear boundaries or gracefully create distance.
+This isn’t about judgment; it's about protecting your growth and aligning with those who resonate with your frequency.

 The "Can'ts" – Spotting Limiting Language

-These people are the easiest to identify because their language gives them away.
-They are the ones who constantly limit themselves with their words.
+These individuals are easy to identify because their language gives them away.
 You’ll hear them say things like:

 "I can’t do that."